tkdjohn/Prisoners-Dilemma/README.md

 -----
 TODO: get negative and positive and multi digit scores to line up better.

-TODO: move scoring to something we can easily edit (here in the readme?) but also load as "settings" in the program.
+TODO: move scoring matrix to something we can easily edit (here in the readme?) but also load as "settings" in the program.
 TODO: provide description of code structure and implementation of features here.

 TODO: (stretch) record the moves and final scores in a data file